 We conduct our real estate services business primarily in China, and our business depends substantially on conditions of the PRC real estate market.
-In particular, our new home business, which accounted for 72.7%, 57.7% and 47.2% of our total revenues in 2014, 2015 and 2016, respectively, depends upon growth in the real estate-related industry nationwide and in specific regions in China.
+In particular, our new home business, which accounted for 57.7%, 47.2% and 34.2% of our total revenues in 2015, 2016 and 2017, respectively, depends upon growth in the real estate-related industry nationwide and in specific regions in China.
 Demand for private residential property in China has grown rapidly in recent years, but such growth is often coupled with volatility in market conditions and fluctuation in property prices.
 Fluctuations of supply and demand in China's real estate market are caused by economic, social, political and other factors.
 To the extent fluctuations in the real estate market adversely affect the demand for real estate and home-related products and services and for real estate- and home-related advertising and financing, demand for our products and services, as well as the level of our growth and profitability, may be materially reduced.

 The real estate market in China is typically affected by changes in government policies affecting the real estate and financial markets and related areas.
 In the past, the PRC government has adopted various administrative measures to curb what it perceived as unsustainable growth in the real estate market, particularly when the real estate market in China experienced rapid and significant increases in home sales as well as prices.
 In February 2013, for example, the State Council announced certain plans to address the rapid increase in property prices in certain cities since late 2012, including raising minimum down-payments and loan rates for second home buyers in cities where prices experienced a rapid increase and enforcing a 20% capital gains tax on the sale of existing homes.
 In part due to these policies, the real estate market in China experienced a slowdown and real estate development declined in 2014.
-In March 2015, the PRC government issued a new policy in March 2015 to reduce the down-payment requirements and exempt certain home owners from paying sales taxes if they sell after owning the property for two years.
-Beginning in September 2016, certain cities, such as Beijing and Shanghai, increased the down-payment requirements again and tightened the determination of first home buyers who are often eligible for relaxed regulations.
-Relevant government authorities have recently also promulgated legislations to ban financings to home buyers for down-payment and ceased granting or renewing real estate broker licenses in certain cities.
+In March 2015, the PRC government issued a new policy to reduce the down-payment requirements and exempt certain home owners from paying sales taxes if they sell after owning the property for two years.
+Beginning in September 2016, certain cities, such as Beijing and Shanghai, increased the down-payment requirements again and tightened the determination of first home buyers for down-payment and ceased granting or renewing real estate broker licenses in certain cities.
+Beginning in March 2017, certain cities, such as Beijing and Guangzhou, further increased the minimum down-payments for second home buyers.